 Prostate cancer is one of the most common cancers affecting anyone with an intact prostate.
 It is caused by the uncontrolled spread of abnormal cells in the gland.
 Prostate cancer screening is important for early detection, because many of those diagnosed do not show any symptoms.
 Plus, the earlier the cancer is found, the more treatable it is.

 The following tests are used to check for prostate cancer:

-Men at average risk of prostate cancer: Start talking with your doctor about prostate screening at age 50.
+Those at average risk of prostate cancer: Start talking with your doctor about prostate screening at age 50.

-Men who are at higher risk of prostate cancer: Starting at age 45, talk with your doctor about what screening schedule is right for you.
+Those at higher risk of prostate cancer: Starting at age 45, talk with your doctor about what screening schedule is right for you.

 Diet.
 A diet high in animal fat and red meat may increase the risk for prostate cancer.

 What Are the Symptoms of Prostate Cancer?

 Early-stage prostate cancer usually has no symptoms.
 If you are experiencing any of the following, check with your doctor, as they may be signs of benign (non cancerous) prostate disease or prostate cancer: